Wayne is my brother so when I was looking at writing a page about the Māori Haka I naturally thought of him because Wayne, rugby and haka go hand in

 From New Zealand Natives to the All Blacks

-The New Zealand Natives team did the haka for the first time at a Rugby
+The New Zealand Natives team performed the haka for the first time at a Rugby

 game in 1888.
 This was in a test match against Wales at Cardiff Arms